 Give Cocktails and Smoothies a Tropical Twist

 What's that?
 You needs the alcohols?
 Worry not.
-From this peachy rum and coconut frozen blended cocktail to a Brazilian cachaça-spiked mango and coconut combo, we've got you covered.
-And if you're craving something a little lighter (and less heavy handedly tropical), give The Sunny Getaway a shot: an effervescent mix of Meyer lemon juice, coconut milk, vodka, and ginger beer.
+Try this peachy rum and coconut frozen blended cocktail.
+Or if you're craving something a little lighter (and less heavy handedly tropical), give The Sunny Getaway a shot: an effervescent mix of Meyer lemon juice, coconut milk, vodka, and ginger beer.

 Pair it With Seafood